Terms of Business

 We store clients’ deeds and securities in our strong room and those documents are never destroyed.

-After completing your work we are entitled to keep all your papers and documents whilst there is still money owing to us for our charges and expenses.
+After completing your matter we are entitled to keep all your papers and documents whilst there is still money owing to us for our charges and expenses.

 In engaging us you accept that we must comply with the following requirements.
 We are required to give access to all client records and data both to the Law Society and our reporting accountants in respect of compliance with professional and financial standards and reporting.